EURO GOVT-Bunds rise before Fed; good demand for Italian debt

 outperformance from here as we've already had such a big move."

-Spain is already on the brink of "junk" status - will deter
+is already on the brink of "junk" status -- will deter investors